 Balloons are unique among all the man-made litter and debris found in the ocean and on land, in that balloons and their attachments (e.g. plastic ribbons, plastic valves and plastic disk) are a form of litter that people purchase often with the intent to release them on purpose into the environment.
 In a recent report by Wilcox, et al. (2016), when marine debris experts were asked to estimate which common litter items posed the greatest entanglement and ingestion risk to seabirds, sea turtles and marine mammals, balloons were ranked third after fishing gear and plastic bags/utensils.

 The Joyful Send-off campaign strategy is informed by research funded by a previous NOAA MDP prevention grant that assessed the knowledge, attitudes and behavior surrounding balloon releases in Virginia.
-The Joyful Send-off Strategy currently focuses on connecting with venues and vendors and influencing the behavior of engaged couples who may be considering balloon releases as a wedding send-off.
-By engaging venues and vendors as partners, and increasing their knowledge of the impacts of balloon debris and alternatives to balloon releases, this project can make a significant impact across all five states.
+The Joyful Send-off Strategy currently focuses on connecting with mid-Atlantic residents influencing the behaviors of those who may be considering balloon releases.
+By engaging with local aquariums as partners, and increasing their knowledge of the impacts of balloon debris and alternatives to balloon releases, this project can make a significant impact across all five states.
 If interested to learn more about this regional activity, please visit the preventballonlitter.org website that was funded by NOAA Office of Coastal Management.

 For more information about this project, visit the Marine Debris Program Clearinghouse.